bwshockley/Controleo3/README.md

 * 1.4  Minor improvement (18 December 2017)
   * When switching between non-FAT and FAT16/FAT32 formatted cards, a reboot was needed.
 This has been fixed.
   * Added comments and fixed spelling mistakes in the source code
+* 1.4a Modifications for Personal Build.
+(05/23/2019
+  * Pulled in code for Adding a graphical representation of the profile to the Reflow page.
+  * Updated Images / Graphics
+  * Minor Text Changes / Part number changes as appropriate.

+Original Code:
 Peter Easton 2017
 whizoo.com

+Additional Code:
+Benjamin Shockley 2019
+minisam.cc